US sends naval strike group as tensions rise with Iran

 Iran said it was responding to the sweeping unilateral sanctions that Washington has re-imposed since it quit the agreement one year ago, which have dealt a severe blow to the Iranian economy.

-The Pentagon, for its part, said the deployments were "in response to indications of heightened Iranian readiness to conduct offensive operations against US forces and our interests".
+The Pentagon, for its part, said the deployments were “in response to indications of heightened Iranian readiness to conduct offensive operations against United States forces and our interests”.

 “The Department of Defence continues to closely monitor the activities of the Iranian regime, their military and proxies,” it said.

-"The United States does not seek conflict with Iran, but we are postured and ready to defend US forces and interests in the region."
+“The United States does not seek conflict with Iran, but we are postured and ready to defend United States forces and interests in the region.”

-Amid the rising tensions, Trump said on Thursday he was open to talks with Tehran’s leadership.

 In the latest of a series of escalating statements, however, Secretary of State Mike Pompeo the same day threatened a “swift and decisive” US response to any attack by Iran.